willowell/willowell/CV.md

 #### Information Technology Assistant

-* Ensured compliance with company policy and government requirements by scanning CSV files from the item DB for incorrect fields with a Java app that outputs the results as RTF.
+* Ensured compliance with company policy and government requirements by scanning CSV files from the item DB for invalid fields with a Java 8 applet that outputs the results as RTF.
+  * Facilitated user UX with a simple JavaFX GUI featuring drag-and-drop.
 * Reduced burden on HR by organizing, scanning, and backing up data relating to insurance claims.
-* Assisted my father with setting up an Ethernet network at a new grocery store by cutting Cat6 cables and connecting the RJ45 connectors.
+* Assisted CTO (my father) with setting up an Ethernet network at a new grocery store by custom-sizing Cat6 RJ45 cables.
+* Reduced burden on CTO by setting up Intel NUC computers for deployment to stores.

 ## Volunteer Experience